DigitalHealthZurich/MDR_Guideline/md_sites/productdescription.md

 - **Compliance** with relevant harmonized standards (*e.g., IEC 60601 for electrical safety, ISO 10993 for biocompatibility*).

 ### **Impact on Classification and Clinical Data**
-- **Equivalence justification** can affect the required **clinical data for conformity assessment**.
+- Equivalence justification can affect the required clinical data for conformity assessment.
-- If a product shares risk factors with higher-risk devices, it may impact **classification (Annex VIII)**.
+- If a product shares risk factors with higher-risk devices, it may impact classification (Annex VIII).

 ---

 ## Novel Features & Innovation
-A key component of the product description is identifying any **novel or innovative aspects** of the device.
+A key component of the product description is identifying any novel or innovative aspects of the device.

 ### **MDR Annex II, Section 1.1(b) Requires Documentation Of:**
 - **Technological advancements** distinguishing the device from previous iterations.